We're making changes!

-Written by the SBBG Education Department staff, this guide features over 15 activities to be completed with students either in the classroom or at the Botanic Garden’s Discovery Garden, as well as background information for teachers.
-Complete with State Science correlations, the activities focus on the areas of Ecology, Plant and Animal Adaptations, Life Cycles, Plant taxonomy, Native American uses of Plants, and Plant and Animal Relationships.
+Written by the SBBG Education Department staff, this guide features over 15 activities to be completed with students either in the classroom or at the Garden, as well as background information for teachers.
+Complete with State Science correlations, the activities focus on the areas of Ecology, Plant and Animal Adaptations, Life Cycles, Plant Taxonomy, Native American uses of Plants, and Plant and Animal Relationships.

 This 123 page Guide is available as a downloadable PDF.
 Lesson and worksheet reproduction is limited to classroom use only.

 The Discovery Garden, in the Arroyo Section, is being redesigned to make way for Watershed Walk.
 This new exhibition will include updated displays, school programs, teen volunteer opportunities, teacher training, web resources, and much more!
 The goal of Watershed Walk is to reach beyond the Garden's borders to support healthy ecosystems.
 This place-based approach connects wildland and urban to inspire stewardship and environmental awareness while focusing on the flora and fauna of our watershed.